Guide: Set the Right Tick Size and Minimum Order Size for Your token

-But first, let's go part by part.
+But first, let’s break it down piece by piece.

-What is Tick Size?
+What Is Tick Size?

-What is Minimum Order Size?
+What Is Minimum Order Size?

 {Tick Size}*{Minimum Order Size} = 10^{-6}